 Why You Should Visit

-Containing one of the last remaining old-growth forest stands in northeast Indiana, this preserve boasts almost 400 acres of old growth forest with the balance in younger forest, old fields and tillable land.
+Located in DeKalb and Steuben Counties, Douglas Woods was dedicated as a State Nature Preserve in 1993.
+Containing one of the last remaining old-growth forest stands in northeast Indiana, this preserve boasts almost 400 acres of old growth forest with the balance in a younger forest, old fields, and tillable land.
 The diameters of some of these truly majestic trees reach nearly four feet with canopies easily topping the 100-foot mark.
 Look for silver maples mingling with a variety of oak and hickory trees.
 Fish Creek, a high-quality stream home to several species of important fish and mussels, runs through Douglas Woods.

 What The Nature Conservancy is Doing/has Done